jugshaurya/travel-space/README.md

 ## Server

-- schema-first development (agree on a schema before you begin implementing your API.)(think of it like: - what our client is going to do with our app?)
+- `schema-first development` (agree on a schema before you begin implementing your API.)(think of it like: - what our client is going to do with our app?)
+- A `data source` is any database, service, or API that holds the data you use to populate your schema's fields.

 #### Responsibilities: